Wednesdays 1:00 pm – 3:00 pm

 The Community Fridge is an accessible, safe, and low-barrier resource for individuals to access food on their terms, taking what they need, when they need it.
 It provides a place for people on campus to give and take, reduce waste, and helps to ensure that members of the BCIT community can feed themselves and their families.

-Located at the Burnaby Campus, on the 2nd floor of building SE2.
-Located next to the Elevator.
+Located at the Burnaby campus on the 2nd floor of building SE2.
+Located next to the food pantry in Room 258 and in SE16 outside the squash courts.

 Anyone can take part!
 The fridge will be open for anyone who wants to take food from it or leave food in it.